-- The UE shall indicate to the HPLMN its support for SOR-CMCI; and
+- The UE shall indicate to the HPLMN its support for SOR-CMCI.

 - While performing SOR, the UE shall consider the list of preferred PLMN/access technology combinations or secured packet received in the SOR information together with the available SOR-CMCI.

+- The UDM discards any SOR-CMCI obtained from the SOR-AF or which is or becomes available in the UDM (i.e. retrieved from the UDR), either during registration (as specified in annex C.2) or after registration (as specified in annex C.3), when the UDM cannot successfully forward the SOR-CMCI to the AMF (e.g. in case the UDM receives the response from the SOR-AF with the SOR-CMCI after the expiration of the operator specific timer, or if there is no AMF registered for the UE).

 Editor's note: Whether to store the SOR-CMCI in the UE's ME or USIM is FFS.